AndreMIsidoro/escalations/windows_enumeration.md

 	Check permissions using icacls
 		https://ss64.com/nt/icacls.html

+## If we are in a Active Directory Environment

+	Use snaffler to search for credentials.

-## Remote Login with usermae and password
+## Remote Login with username and password

 We can try doing remote logins with useranmes and passwords using a script from impacket